esapp-atl/sample-code-calendar/README.md

-# tinroof
+# Code Example with Spring Boot and Spring Data
-Code exercise for tin roof
+Code exercise

 To build and run: